tec03/Evidences/README.md

-# Evidences of individual activites
+# Evidence of each activity

-* I will upload my evidences, includes jupyternotebook, excel sheets, or anything.
+* I will upload my evidence of each activity, includes jupyter-notebook, excel sheets, or related files.
-* Some activites would be only theories, there may not be any evidences, otherwixe at least one file for activity.
+* Some activities would be only of theories, there may not be any evidences, otherwise at least one file for activity is recommended.